edisonpapers/edison-and-the-bug/README.md

 # Describing the "Bug"

 Did you know that Edison likely invented the use of the term "bug" to refer to a technical problem?
-While it is possible that this term for a technical glitch predates Edison's use of it in the mid-1870s, no earlier references to this usage have thus far been found.
+The earliest documented use for the term as a technical glitch when the journal *Operator* was started in 1874, Edison was the science editor of the journal and contributed significant articles and notes for its pages.
+He continued to that in 1875 after leaving the position of editor so this notice from 1875 is likely to have come from Edison himself...predates Edison's use of it in the mid-1870s, no earlier references to this usage have thus far been found.
 Edison nicely described his use of the term in a letter of 13 November 1878 to Theodore Puskas, his agent in France:

 .ve-media https://edisondigital.rutgers.edu/iiif/2/LB003487/manifest right width=60% seq=4
 > It has been just so in all of my inventions.
 The first step is an intuition and comes in a burst— Then difficulties arise.
 This thing gives out then that. =="Bugs"=={263,343,91,115} as such little faults and difficulties are called, show themselves— Months of intense watching, study and labor are required before commercial success—or failure—is certainly reached.